 We couldn’t leave Bogota without climbing the famous Monseratte mountain.
 Monseratte houses a religious retreat and has been a pilgrim destination since the early 1650’s.
 When you climb the 3000 meter mountain, you can see panoramic views of the city and the sunset.
 You can walk or take a gondola to the top of the mountain.

 In Cartagena, we wanted to stay near the beach, Luckily we found the perfect Air B & B right across from the ocean!
 It was perfect.
 We stayed in a nice two bedroom condo that overlooked the beautiful waves.
 The condo is owned by two people from Denver, CO who we met during our stay.
 The condo had a nice pool area and was about a 20 minute walk or five minute cab ride to the Walled City.
-There was also a grocery store down the street so we shopped and ate one or two meals a day in our Air B & B. The arepas in Columbia definitely became a diet staple during our stay.
+There was also a grocery store down the street so we shopped and ate one or two meals a day in our Air B & B. The arepas in Colombia definitely became a diet staple during our stay.

 The ancient Walled City in Cartagena has a romantic feel to it with cobblestone streets, musicians playing around every corner and horse drawn carriages roaming the streets.
 It is also a hub for restaurants, nightlife and shopping.
 We chose not to stay in the Walled City because we wanted a calmer vibe but went to the Walled City almost every night to enjoy cocktails and roam the streets.